 “It’s a real privilege to have worked alongside Bill in the past 20 years at HKU, HKUST and Civic Exchange.
 He dedicated his entire time in Hong Kong to make the city sustainable and liveable through his quality research and relentless passion.
 Bill was a dear friend, a respectable scholar, and a role model to me.
 His spirit will last beyond his time, and inspire others to add to his legacy.
 Rest in peace, Bill.” – Simon Ng, Civic Exchange Fellow and former Chief Research Officer

-“I first met Bill in the late 1980s when Christine [Loh] was working with the Civic Party.
+“I first met Bill in the late 1980s when Christine [Loh] was working with the Citizens Party.
 Together with Bill, they were raising concerns about air quality which now, as we look back, was far ahead of its time.
 He was a great thinker.” – Sophie LeClue, Director, Environment Programme, ADM Capital Foundation

 “One of Bill’s wise insights, which he spoke of often, which remains with me and has become one of my own, is that ‘no experience is wasted.’
 He essentially explained that though you might not know today how it will be useful or why you are doing it, you should trust that it will be useful” – Kylie Uebergang, Civic Exchange Board Director